- Replacing euro and DM banknotes

-The Bundesbank will replace damaged euro and Deutsche Mark banknotes if more than half of the note is presented or it can be proved that the missing (larger) part of the banknote has been destroyed.
+The Bundesbank replaces damaged genuine euro and DM banknotes if more than half of the note is still intact or it can be proven that the rest of the note has been destroyed.

-Deliberately damaged euro- or Deutsche Mark-banknotes will not be replaced.
-The same applies to euro- and mark-banknotes that have been exchanged and devalued by branches of Deutsche Bundesbank.
+Deliberately damaged euro banknotes will not be replaced.
+The same applies to euro and DM banknotes that have already been devalued by a Bundesbank branch.

-Furthermore, euro coins which have been counterfeited or which have already been exchanged and devalued by a Bundesbank branch or another ESCB central bank cannot be replaced.
+Furthermore, euro coins that have been counterfeited or that have already been exchanged and devalued by a Bundesbank branch or another ESCB central bank will not be replaced.

-The Bundesbank does not accept any euro or DM coins where the acceptance or processing of these would constitute a health risk for its staff.
-Submissions of coins which have been treated with chemical or other hazardous substances must be accompanied by a written declaration specifying the exact substances which have been used (e.g. Material Safety Data Sheet of the substances used).
+The Bundesbank does not accept any euro or DM coins whose acceptance or processing would constitute a health risk for its staff.
+Submissions of coins that have been treated with chemical or other hazardous substances must be accompanied by a written declaration specifying exactly what substances have been used (eg material safety data sheet listing substances used).

-For specific information, please contact directly to the National Analysis Center for damaged cash.
+If you have any specific questions, please contact the National Analysis Centre for damaged banknotes and coins directly.

 Seal everything up – even the smallest pieces or the residue (eg ash) – so as to avoid further damage.
-Please ensure, that there are no massive objects like coins between burned banknotes, because those could grind the ash to powder.
+In the case of burnt banknotes, please ensure that solid objects such as coins do not further damage the ash during transport.

-When submitting the money, use the application form (available in German only) and give exact details of the cause of the damage and the whereabouts of the missing parts of the note.
-Please also inform us of any possible health risks if you have cause to believe that the banknotes or coins may be contaminated.
+Please use the Reimbursement application for damaged DM/euro banknote(s)/coin(s) to submit damaged money.
+Make sure that you provide precise details about the cause of damage and what has happened to missing parts of banknotes so as to avoid any time being wasted with unnecessary queries.
+Please also inform us of any possible health risks if you believe that the banknotes or coins may be contaminated.